joshcalafell/JS-Clock/README.md

 # Description

-Written in ES6, this pen uses basic canvas rendering methods and a bit of SohCahToa, to draw an analog clock.
-Uses a SASS gradient mixin for the background.
-Makes use of factory functions and lodash.
+Written in **ES6/ES7** and **Lodash**, and heavily driven by **prototypal inheritance** and **factory functions**, this scipt uses basic old-skool canvas rendering methods and a bit of SohCahToa (remember 9th grade?), to draw an analog clock.
+Also uses SASS, and a cool gradient mixin for the background.

 # About Factory Functions